 Pivot to magazine-style reporting

 On its first day on our front page, Mark’s original reportage — an insightful, sweeping portrait of a semi-rural enclave caught in overlapping economic, demographic and social-justice tides — got more traffic than a week’s worth of his meticulously researched aggregation items.

 To this day, Mark’s original reportage remains one of The Daylighter’s most-visited articles — a revelatory thing for an editor to witness.

 We love news aggregation.
 But producing a good aggregated news product is time consuming and can seem like a zero-sum game when you’re competing — on a shoestring budget — with multi-billion-dollar search engines and social-media news feeds.

-This summer, we made the decision to shut down aggregation, and retool our operations to support a new program of original, long-form coverage of our core beats of human rights, democratic participation, accountability, environment, and local self-reliance.
+Faced with this status quo, we shut down aggregation, and hope to retool our operations to support a new program of original, long-form coverage of our core beats of human rights, democratic participation, accountability, environment, and local self-reliance.

 Big picture, the 24/7 news cycle and the hyper-saturated attention economy are brutal arenas for journalists — and for everyone else.